echogarden-project/echogarden/docs/API.md

-# API reference
+# Node.js API reference

-This is a reference for the main methods available in both the JavaScript/TypeScript API and WebSocket messaging-based API.

-**Note**: the API is not stable yet.
+**Note**: the API is not fully stable yet.
 It may change at every new version.
 There are many methods, types and internal data structures that are not yet exposed.

 ### Importing as a Node.js module
 To import the `echograden` package as a Node.js module: